sanjana14srini/capstone_project_ai-bootcamp/README.md

 # 🚀 Capstone Project - AI BOOTCAMP

 This capstone project is a **full-stack AI appllication** built as a part of the AI Bootcamp: From RAG to Agents.
 The primary utility of this project is to be able to interact with the arxiv research repository through natural language using AI agents.
-The project succesfully **searches**, **indexes**, and **summarizes** its findings based on the user's query.
+The project succesfully **searches**, **indexes**, and **summarizes** its findings from arxiv's api based on the user's query.

 ## The project leverages: